frhan/study/Java/OCP/8-IO.md

 - retrieves a single line of text from the user, and the user presses the Enter key to terminate it.

 ### `readPassword()`
+ -  user does not see the text they are typing.
+ -